qgiaong/giaonq/_posts/2021-12-31-stock-price.md

 ```

 # Deploy the Stock Bot on server (coming ....)
 Now as we are all set, we can deploy our bot to a server so that it checks the price every 5 minutes and sends you a Slack notice if some predefined conditions are met.
-We can deploy to some remote server such as Heroku, or set up a local server on Raspery Pi and deploy to it.
+We can deploy to some remote server such as Heroku, or set up a local server on Raspberry Pi and deploy to it.
 I will come back to this in a later post.